geoffreylitt/wildcard-onward-paper/paper.md

 \end{figure*}
 ```

 To explore this idea in a real context, we have developed a browser extension called Wildcard that uses web scraping techniques to implement data-driven customization for existing Web applications.
-We introduce the tool with an example customization of Hacker News in [@sec:example], and then describe the implementation in [@sec:architecture.
+We introduce the tool with an example customization of Hacker News in [@sec:example], and then describe the implementation in [@sec:architecture].
 In [@sec:reflections], we present evidence that Wildcard can produce useful customizations, by sharing reflections from customizing 11 different websites in ways that met our own personal needs.

 Wildcard is just an initial proof of concept of data-driven customization.
 In [@sec:visions], we discuss our broader vision for how this style of customization could change the relationship between users and creators of software, focusing on three ideas: